rida-p/qa-assesment/README.md

 ## Environment variables

 In the root folder a `.env` file holds variables which are available through the `TestConfiguration` singleton class, which reads the variables in this file on first use.
+The variables in question `MY_ACCOUNT_ID` and `MY_PRIVATE_KEY` ideally would not be included in the git repository.

+Both Variables are used to initialise the operator account (which then spawns new accounts as needed), this account has been freshly topped up with 1000 hBars before sending over the code

 Should this file not be visible on linux/unix systems: `ls -a` will display hidden files starting with `.` (a dot)